nlpxucan/WizardLM/README.md

 - 🔥 We released **WizardLM: Empowering Large Language Models to Follow Complex Instructions**.
 Checkout the [paper](https://arxiv.org/abs/2304.12244) and [demo](https://0c6206741e130d343d.gradio.live/).
 - &#x1F4E3; We are looking for highly motivated students to join us as interns to create more intelligent AI together.
 Please contact caxu@microsoft.com

+Note: We only recommend using **English** to experience our model.
+Support for other languages will be introduced in the future.
+The demo currently only supports **single-turn** conversation.

 ## Overview of Evol-Instruct

 [Evol-Instruct](https://github.com/nlpxucan/evol-instruct) is a novel method using LLMs instead of humans to automatically mass-produce open-domain instructions of various difficulty levels and skills range, to improve the performance of LLMs.